owenvosdivd/hello-github-actions/README.md

 <details id=5 open>
 <summary><h2>Step 5: Trigger the workflow</h2></summary>

-_You've now got a fully functioning workflow! :smile:_
+_You've now got a fully functioning workflow! :smile:_ :smile:_

 Your new action will run any time a new commit is created or pushed to the remote repository.
 Since you just created a commit, the workflow should have been triggered.